What you perceive to be true and what is actually true aren’t always the same.

 If you do feel this way, you are likely a compassionate person and don’t like to see others suffer.
-However think about this:
+However, think about this:

 How do you know they’re suffering?

 I mean, how do you really know they’re suffering?
-I’m sure the first thing that comes to mind is that, “Of course they’re suffering, they live on the street!”
+I’m sure the first thing that comes to mind is that “Of course they’re suffering, they live on the street!”
 But does living on the street automatically mean someone is suffering?
 I know from personal experience that it’s not always true.

 In fact, there are many facets of homelessness you may not be aware of.
-After I spent a couple months in a soup kitchen and a few more months on welfare, I met a lot of homeless people.
+After I spent a couple of months in a soup kitchen and a few more months on welfare, I met a lot of homeless people.
 Some of them fell into a series of bad circumstances, and others, believe it or not, wanted to be homeless.

 I learned this after I got back on my feet.
 When I was no longer trying to survive, I started a business and wanted to donate some of the profits to a homeless shelter or organization of some sort.
 So I visited one in San Diego and got a tour.

-The director of the shelter told me they take a van out every night and they give to the people sleeping on the streets food, water and directions to the shelter.
+The director of the shelter told me they take a van out every night and they give to the people sleeping on the streets food, water, and directions to the shelter.

 What they heard more times than not was that these people were perfectly content living on the street.
-Their begging at street corners was keeping them paid and well fed and they loved being out of the system of taxes and government.
+Their begging at street corners was keeping them paid and well-fed and they loved being out of the system of taxes and government.